Resources

 Faculty-Led Program Proposal - Faculty members interested in leading a program must submit the proposal to the Office of Study Abroad by the deadline for the term in which they are proposing:

-Winter 2023/24 programs – May 31, 2023 – Winter Proposal
+Winter 2024/25 programs – July 1, 2024 – Winter Proposal

-Spring Break 2024 programs – July 28, 2023 – Spring Break Proposal
+Spring Break 2025 programs – July 31, 2024 – Spring Break Proposal

-Summer 2024 programs – September 5, 2023 – Summer Proposal
+Summer 2025 programs – September 3, 2024 – Summer Proposal

 In order to adequately market the program and recruit students we cannot accommodate incomplete proposals or proposals submitted after the deadline.
 Please keep in mind that your college may require proposals to be turned in earlier than OSA's deadline to give them time to review it.

-Faculty-Led Budget for the program and what is included in the cost to participate.
+Faculty-led budget for the program and what is included in the cost to participate.
 The complete budget form will be submitted with your Program Proposal.
 Your college may have its own proposal deadline prior to OSA’s.
 If you need assistance, please do not hesitate to contact our office.

 Recommended Providers for Custom Programming – In order to mitigate the risk involved with taking students abroad, we strongly suggest faculty directors use an academic provider company to handle the logistics of their program.
 In addition to mitigating safety and security risks, the use of provider companies proved to be very helpful during the COVID-19 pandemic.
 We found that our programs that partnered with provider companies were able to recoup 100% of the program fees for their students when the programs were cancelled.
 The five companies below are affiliated with MSU and provide assistance with arranging transportation, airport pickup, housing, cultural excursions, emergency protocol, access to local university facilities and faculty, technology, visa acquisition, translation, internship and service learning opportunities, and more.
 These options offer you as much or little control as you would like.
 Please check their websites to see if they offer services in your preferred destination.